Academy Street Historic District (Madison, North Carolina)

-Academy Street Historic District is a national historic district located at Madison, Rockingham County, North Carolina.
+Academy Street Historic District is a national historic district located at Madison, Rockingham County, North Carolina, United States.
 It encompasses 12 contributing buildings in the town of Madison.
 It was developed from the mid-19th to mid-20th century, and includes notable examples of a variety of popular architectural styles.
 Notable buildings include the Twitchell-Gallaway House (1824), Foy-McAnally House (c.
 1840, 1852), Cardwell-Black House (c.
 1860), Churchill House, Martin House (c.
 1870), Madison United Methodist Church (early 1900s), Pratt-Van Noppen House, and Wakeham (1921).

 It was listed on the National Register of Historic Places in 1982.